-- O Proposed improvements consist of demolishing the existing elevated concrete cap and constructing a new breakwater concrete cap in its place.
+- Proposed improvements consist of demolishing the existing elevated concrete cap and constructing a new breakwater concrete cap in its place.
 The existing rock breakwater and concrete cap will be repaired and raised.
 These improvements will help fortify the seawall against wave attack by preventing failure of the breakwater and excessive erosion of McGee Beach.
-Construction anticipated to consist of placing rock ballast (smaller stones) to fill gaps between the larger stones and provide a base for the new concrete cap, building the new cap wider (assumed to be 2 ft. wider) and higher (assumed to be 1 ft. higher) than original. - AE Selected (LAN) - A scoping meeting was held with the consultant on 05/02/17. - Anticipate funding will be available in October 2017.
+Construction anticipated to consist of placing rock ballast (smaller stones) to fill gaps between the larger stones and provide a base for the new concrete cap, building the new cap wider (assumed to be 2 ft. wider) and higher (assumed to be 1 ft. higher) than original. - AE Selected (LAN) - \circ A scoping meeting was held with the consultant on 05/02/17. - Anticipate funding will be available in October 2017. - Consultant provided their proposal on 9/22/17; negotiations are ongoing - Anticipate this contract will be presented to the Type A Board in February 2018.

-McGee Beach Nourishment/Boat Basin Dredging
+McGee Beach Nourishment/Boat Basin Dredging (Currently On Hold)

 - The proposed improvements consist of nourishing McGee Beach to improve potential storm damage reduction at the seawall.
 A wider beach will help the seawall survive a storm of longer duration or greater intensity.
 Sand may be trucked in from upland sources, such as quarries near the Nueces River, or dredged from the marina or bay.
-This project would address beach nourishment as well as shoaling issues in the marina. - AE Selected (Govind)
+This project would address beach nourishment as well as shoaling issues in the marina. - AE Selected (Govind) - McGee Beach held up well during Hurricane Harvey. - The beach will be evaluated again at a later date; it is evaluated on a regular schedule.